 What about Halogen Lights?

 Halogen lights use a tungsten filament and halogen gas to produce light and are a popular low cost option for older vehicles.
 However, halogen headlight bulbs are less energy efficient and less durable than newer lighting technologies like LED lights.
-The yellowish light they produce can also result in reduced visibility compared to the higher quality, whiter light emitted by LED lights.
+Halogen headlights produce a significant amount of heat, which results in wasted energy compared to LED headlights.
+In fact, halogen headlights consume around 80% more energy than LED headlights, which can impact overall vehicle efficiency.
+The yellowish light they produce is less disturbing for other road users, but overall efficiency and brightness are lower compared to LEDs.
+Halogen headlights can also affect the visibility and experience of road users and other road users due to their lower brightness and light quality.

 How to Make the Right Choice